Koro Wētere

 Koro Tainui Wētere CBE (22 June 1935 – 23 June 2018) was a New Zealand politician.
 He was an MP from 1969 to 1996, representing the Labour Party.
 He served as Minister of Māori Affairs in the Fourth Labour Government (1984–1990).

+Biography

 Early life and family

 Born at Oparure, near Te Kūiti, on 22 June 1935, Wētere was the son of Weo Maruatara Wētere and Te Aorangi Wētere (née Eketone), and affiliated to the Ngāti Maniapoto iwi.
 He was educated at Te Kūiti High School and Massey University, and was ordained a minister (āpotoro rēhita or registered apostle) of the Rātana Church, serving as parish minister for Oparure, Te Kūiti and Piopio in the 1960s.

 In 1960, Wētere married Nedracita Takuora Edwards, and the couple went on to have five children.

 Member of Parliament

 Wētere joined the Labour Party in 1957, and was first elected to Parliament in the 1969 election as MP for the Western Maori electorate, one of the four Māori electorates in New Zealand's House of Representatives.
 Given Labour's traditional dominance in the Māori electorates, Wētere held his position without difficulty until his retirement at the 1996 election.
 In 1976 he was promoted by Labour leader Bill Rowling and made Shadow Minister of Forests.
 Three years later he was given the Maori Affairs and Lands portfolios instead.